jeremyleung521/westpa/doc/documentation/ext/westpa.westext.hamsm_restarting.rst

       struct_filetype: mdtraj.formats.PDBTrajectoryFile 	# Filetype for output start-structures
       debug: False              # Optional, defaults to False.
 If true, enables debug-mode logging.
       streaming: True           # Does clustering in a streaming fashion, versus trying to load all coords in memory
+      n_cpus: 1                 # Number of CPUs to use for parallel calculations

 Some sample parameters are provided in the above, but of course should be modified to your specific system.